ARCHER2-HPC/archer2-docs/docs/research-software/code-saturne/code-saturne.md

 Code\_Saturne is released under the GNU General Public Licence v2 and so is freely available to all users on ARCHER2.

-You can load Code\_Saturne 6.0.5 for use by running the following
+You can load a GCC build of Code\_Saturne 7.0.1 for use by running the following
 command:

 ```
-module load code_saturne/6.0.5-gcc10
+module load code_saturne/7.0.1-gcc11
 ```

+The above module is the default and so will be loaded by running `module load code_saturne`.
+An installation built using the CCE compilers, `code_saturne/7.0.1-cce12`, has also been made optionally available to users as testing indicates that this may provide improved performance over the GCC build.

 ## Running parallel Code\_Saturne jobs